 The understanding that healthcare providers, insurance companies, and the government have for mental health and mental illness is growing in the United States.
 The Social Security Administration (SSA) updated its Listing of Impairments for disability in 2017, expanding and improving its listings for “mental disorders.”
 As it stands, the process for applying for Social Security Disability (SSD) benefits is parallel to the system for physical illnesses and conditions.

 If you or a loved one is applying for Social Security with a mental disorder, talk to an experienced Social Security attorney for help with the process.
-Fayetteville Social Security Disability attorney Ken Kieklak may be able to help you with your application, and help fight denials.
+Fayetteville AR disability lawyer Ken Kieklak may be able to help you with your application, and help fight denials.
 Call Ken Kieklak, Attorney at Law, today for a free consultation on your disability case.